Yufei-Ma-098/MSc-Advanced-Project/Weblog.md

 - Initiated drafting of the academic paper to document the theoretical underpinnings, design process, and technical details of the project.

 ### Week 3: User Engagement and Feedback
-- Conducted extensive user testing sessions, gathering critical feedback for further improvements.
+- Conducted extensive user testing sessions, and observed user interaction.
 - Analyzed user interactions, refining the installation based on observed patterns and responses.

 ### Week 4: Thesis Advancement